trezor/trezor-suite/docs/packages/connect/methods/cardanoSignMessage.md

 If `hashPayload` is `true`, the device will display just the first 56 bytes of the payload.
 Otherwise 1024 bytes are displayed.

-The payload is decoded as a hex string if `displayAscii` is set to `false`.
-Otherwise it is decoded as an ASCII string, which succeeds only given the following conditions are met:
+By default, the payload is decoded as ASCII given the conditions below are satisfied.
+If they are not satisfied or `preferHexDisplay` is `true`, the payload is displayed as hex bytes.
+The ASCII conditions are:

 -   The payload is a valid ASCII string.
 -   It must be clear to the user what the contents of the payload are, specifically there is: